Marina Bay Sands

 Hear from Google CSO Kate Brandt on how the tech giant takes climate leadership through a healthy disregard for the impossible and empowering others to take their own climate action.
 How is Google deploying technology in ways that are helpful – not just for themselves, but also for cities, corporations, and anybody who uses their products day to day?
 How can technology and collaboration be leveraged to achieve even the most difficult or ambitious climate goals?

 Chief Sustainability Officer, Google

-Managing Director, Sustainable Investing, Temasek
+Managing Director, Investment (North America), Sustainable Investing, Temasek

 As the world economy further develops and we become more interconnected, global emissions from aviation could increase from 3% today to 22% by 2050.
 The International Air Transport Association (IATA) has declared a resolution for the global aviation industry to achieve net zero carbon emissions by 2050.
 Policymakers have also risen to the occasion, with the International Civil Aviation Organization (ICAO) exploring the feasibility of a long-term aspirational goal for international aviation and 23 nations signing the International Aviation Climate Ambition Coalition at COP26.

 Our focus now must be on implementation and ensuring all necessary decisions, mechanisms and investments are made in this decade to ensure we track against our shared goal.

 How can we create the ecosystem and infrastructure required to accelerate sustainable aviation fuels, as well as new propulsion and aircraft?
 What else does aviation need to achieve net zero by 2050?